The Emperor Tarot Card Meanings (Upright & Reversed)

 What does the reverse Emperor mean in a love reading?

-What does the reverse Emperor mean in a career reading?
+What does the inverted Emperor mean in a career reading?

-What does the reverse Emperor mean in a health reading?
+What does the upside-down Emperor mean in a health reading?

 How to use the Emperor card in your Spellwork

 Powerful moments to use this card in aid of your spell work would be: during Aries season when the New Moon is in Aries when Mars moves into Aries or into your first house (the house ruled by Aries in astrology) – but as a basic instruction, it’s for whenever you feel called to perform a spell to help you instil power and motivation into a chosen area of your life.

 Please follow fire safety precautions.
 Use the card as a signifier (the central card of your spell) and spend some time centring and grounding yourself.
 Then, while gazing at the card, reflect on what power means to you, while breathing deeply.

 When you can feel this sense of power in your whole body, write out affirmations of your personal power and capabilities.
 Try “I am intrinsically powerful.” or “My strength upholds me and is a constant flow.”
 Spend some more time repeating those affirmations to yourself, perhaps coupled with some repetitive movement, like tapping your face, head, chest or your knees if you are sitting to help record the message into your body as you speak the words – Aries rules the first house of the physical body!

 Then light the paper with your affirmations on fire and watch it burn while holding on to that feeling of inner power.
 Mix the ashes into salt to make black salt you can use in future spellwork!

 You can finish off with a cup of ginger tea (one of Aries herbs) and sip with intention, remaining focused on those affirmations.